 All household members aged 18 and over must then register through “My pages” and give authorisation so that the Housing and Construction Authority can obtain the information it needs to process the housing benefit application.

 Forms for applying on paper can be found here.
 We nevertheless strongly recommend applying online if at all possible.
 If you apply on paper, you only need to fill out and submit these forms (your application and the authorisations from household members).
-The Housing and Construction Authority will obtain registered leases electronically.
-The only exception to this is that residents of half-way houses must submit copies of leases with their applications.
+Rent agreements have to be registered electronically with HMS, see here for further details www.hms.is/leiguskra

 If further information is needed, applicants will be contacted by letters sent to their domicile addresses; they may also access such letters through “My pages”.
 It is the responsibility of the applicant to read, and if n